deepseek-ai/DeepSeek-Coder/README.md

 ### 1. Introduction of DeepSeek Coder

-Deepseek Coder is composed of a series of code language models, each trained from scratch on 2T tokens, with a composition of 87% code and 13% natural language in both English and Chinese.
+DeepSeek Coder is composed of a series of code language models, each trained from scratch on 2T tokens, with a composition of 87% code and 13% natural language in both English and Chinese.
 We provide various sizes of the code model, ranging from 1B to 33B versions.
 Each model is pre-trained on project-level code corpus by employing a window size of 16K and an extra fill-in-the-blank task, to support project-level code completion and infilling.
-For coding capabilities, Deepseek Coder achieves state-of-the-art performance among open-source code models on multiple programming languages and various benchmarks.
+For coding capabilities, DeepSeek Coder achieves state-of-the-art performance among open-source code models on multiple programming languages and various benchmarks.

 <p align="center">
 <img src="pictures/result.png" alt="result" width="70%">